-In November 2015, the Dallas Museum of Art will become the exclusive American venue for a new exhibition of works by Jackson Pollock, the first in over three decades to survey a phase of work known as his Black Pourings.
-Jackson Pollock: Blind Spots will illuminate this underexplored but pivotal part of the artist’s practice.
-The exhibition will explore the Pollock’s practice via a selection of paintings made between 1947 and 1949; these works will serve to contextualize the radical departure represented by the Black Pourings, a series of black enamel and oil paintings that Pollock created between 1951 and 1953.
-Exhibiting works from the height of the artist’s celebrity set against his lesser known paintings will offer the opportunity to appreciate Pollock’s broader ambitions as an artist, and to better understand the importance of the ‘blind spots’ in his practice.
+Jackson Pollock: Blind Spots offers critical new scholarship on this understudied yet pivotal period in the artist’s career and provides radical new insights into Pollock’s practice.
+With more than 70 works, including paintings, sculptures, drawings, and prints, the exhibition will first introduce audiences to Pollock’s work via a selection of his classic drip paintings made between 1947 and 1950.
+These works will serve to contextualize the radical departure represented by the black paintings, a series of black enamel paintings that Pollock created between 1951 and 1953.
+An unprecedented 31 black paintings will be included in the DMA presentation.
+Exhibiting works from the height of the artist’s celebrity set against his lesser known paintings will offer the opportunity to appreciate Pollock’s broader ambitions as an artist, and to better understand the importance of the “blind spots” in his practice.

 Click here to listen to an audio tour by the DMA's Hoffman Family Senior Curator of Contemporary Art Gavin Delahunty.

 Jackson Pollock: Blind Spots will require a $16.00 special exhibition ticket.

 Visiting from out of town?
 Click here to find out about our Jackson Pollock: Blind Spots package at the Fairmont Hotel.

 Jackson Pollock: Blind Spots is co-organized by the Dallas Museum of Art and Tate Liverpool.
 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.

 The exhibition is co-presented by Bank of America and Texas Instruments.
 Additional support is provided by the Texas Commission on the Arts and The Pollock-Krasner Foundation, Inc.